connorjs/connorjs.github.io/packages/presentations/test-driven-development-tdd/test-driven-development-tdd.md

 <section>
 <aside class="notes" data-markdown>
 My 3 recipes.
-If they work for you, great.
+If they work for you, great. (mention no copy paste)

 Click: New code, fresh, TDD how you please